nyc-squirrels-2015/exercise.anagram-server/README.md

 You can run your server with the `shotgun` command.
 Shotgun restarts your server on every request, so you don't have to keep doing it.

-You might take this moment to see if you can improve your methodology at all, or simplify your life in some other way.
-For example, I wrote a script to convert the dictionary into a *giiiiiiiant* Ruby array literal, so I could just `require_relative 'dict'`.

 When you have it working, you should be able to run your program with `ruby anagrams.rb`, and make requests like: `http://localhost:9393/this`.